zabbix/zabbix/templates/media/event_driven_ansible/README.md

       host: 0.0.0.0
       port: 5001
 ```
 3\.
-Set necessary actions in rules section.
-As example you can use:
+Set necessary actions in the rules section.
+As an example you can use:
 ```
 ---
 - name: Zabbix Test rulebook